 • Is notice necessary for eviction at the end of a contract?

-• Is there a very big and basic different between time-delimited contracts and contracts for an indefinite period?
+• Is there a fundamental difference between fixed-term contracts and contracts of indefinite duration?

 • Can either landlord or tenant terminate before the end of a contract period?